netlify/next-on-netlify/README.md

 ### 3. Configure for Netlify

 We're almost done!
 We just have to tell Netlify how to build our Next.js app, where the functions folder is located, and which folder to upload to its CDN.
-We do that with a `netlify.toml` file and the following instructions:
+We do that with a `netlify.toml` file in the root of your project and the following instructions:

 ```toml
 [build]